-1 The notifiable interests set out in the table above for each of Edgewater Growth Capital Partners L.P., David W. Zalaznick, John (Jay) W. Jordan II and Affiliates and Leucadia Financial Corporation do not reflect the number of Ordinary shares bought back from each of those shareholders pursuant to certain share buy backs of Ordinary shares undertaken by the Company and as announced in during the year ended 28 February 2019.
+The notifiable interests set out in the table above for each of Edgewater Growth Capital Partners L.P., David W. Zalaznick, John (Jay) W. Jordan II and Affiliates and Leucadia Financial Corporation do not reflect the number of Ordinary shares bought back from each of those shareholders pursuant to certain share buy backs of Ordinary shares undertaken by the Company and as announced in during the year ended 28 February 2019.
 Each of those shareholders had Ordinary shares repurchased from them off-market by the Company and as such, as at 7 May 2019 and so far as the Company is aware, Edgewater Growth Capital Partners L.P. holds 17,623,578 Ordinary shares (being 21.9% of the issued Ordinary shares), David W. Zalaznick holds 10,142,814 Ordinary shares (being 12.6% of the issued Ordinary shares), John (Jay) W. Jordan II and Affiliates holds 10,142,814 Ordinary shares (being 12.6% of the issued Ordinary shares) and Leucadia Financial Corporation holds 7,986,002 Ordinary shares (being 9.9% of the issued Ordinary shares).

-2 The figure set out in the table above for Abrams Capital Management L.P. does not reflect the number of Ordinary shares bought back from them pursuant to share buy backs of Ordinary shares undertaken by the Company and as announced in during the year ended 28 February 2019.
+The figure set out in the table above for Abrams Capital Management L.P. does not reflect the number of Ordinary shares bought back from them pursuant to share buy backs of Ordinary shares undertaken by the Company and as announced in during the year ended 28 February 2019.
 As at 7 May 2019 and so far as the Company is aware, Abrams Capital Management L.P. holds 7,163,507 Ordinary shares (being 9.5% of the issued Ordinary shares).
+Share Capital, Purchase of Own Shares and Convertible Unsecured Loan Stock "CULS" Details of the ZDP shares and the Ordinary shares can be found in Notes 16 and 19 on pages 81 and 82.
+Details of the CULS can be found in Note 15 on page 80.